 In keeping with our executive compensation philosophy, the committee believes that meaningful equity ownership is important to align the interests of our executives with those of our stockholders and to provide our executives with incentives to create long-term value for our stockholders.
-The executives' interests are aligned with stockholders because, as the value of the Company increases over time, the value of the executives' equity grants increases as well.
+The executives' interests are aligned with those of our stockholders because, as the value of our company increases over time, the value of the executives' equity grants increases as well.
 The committee also believes that granting equity awards that vest over time promotes the retention of our executives.

-Prior to the completion of our initial public offering, our outstanding equity awards were principally granted pursuant to the 2006 Stock Incentive Plan, or 2006 Plan.
-The 2006 Plan allowed for the issuance of equity awards to our officers, directors and employees in the form of stock options or restricted stock.
-Following the completion of our initial public offering, the committee and our board of directors has determined not to make any further awards under the 2006 Plan.

-In connection with our initial public offering, our board of directors and stockholders approved the 2013 Plan.
-The 2013 Plan allows for the issuance of equity awards to our officers, directors and employees in the form of stock options, restricted stock, stock appreciation rights, or SARs, and restricted stock units, or RSUs.

-When determining the number of equity awards to be granted to each executive, the committee generally considers several factors, including the position and level of responsibility of the executive, the executive's tenure with us, and survey data with respect to the level of equity ownership by executives with similar titles and levels of responsibility at the surveyed companies.
-The committee also takes into account achievement of the Company with respect to significant milestones during the period prior to the grant date, such as completing financing transactions and receiving regulatory clearance or approval to commercialize products.
+Prior to the completion of our initial public offering, our outstanding equity awards were principally granted pursuant to our 2006 Stock Incentive Plan, or the 2006 Plan, which allowed for the issuance of equity awards to our officers, directors and employees in the form of stock options or restricted stock.
+Following the completion of our initial public offering, our board of directors determined not to make any further awards under the 2006 Plan.
+In connection with our initial public offering, our board of directors and stockholders approved the 2013 Plan, which allows for the issuance of equity awards to our officers, directors and employees in the form of stock options, restricted stock, stock appreciation rights, or SARs, and restricted stock units, or RSUs.
+When determining the number of equity awards to be granted to each executive, the committee generally considers several factors, including the position and level of responsibility of the executive, the executive's tenure with us, and survey data regarding the level of equity ownership by executives with similar titles and levels of responsibility at the surveyed companies.
+The committee also takes into account our achievement of significant milestones during the period prior to the grant date, such as completing financing transactions or receiving regulatory clearance or approval to commercialize products.

-In May 2015, the independent directors of our board of directors approved the grant of the following number of stock options to each of our named executive officers pursuant to the 2013 Plan as follows:
+In February 2016, the independent directors of our board of directors approved the grant of the following number of stock options to each of our named executive officers pursuant to the 2013 Plan as follows, including an award to Mr. Hansen as an inducement for his joining our company:

-Aggregate Number of

-Name Option Awards (#)
+Name Aggregate Number of Option Awards (#)

-Kim D. Blickenstaff 157,900
+Kim D. Blickenstaff 236,850

-Robert B. Anacone 56,400

-John Cajigas 56,400
+John Cajigas 84,600

+Brian B. Hansen 135,000

-John F. Sheridan 56,400
+John F. Sheridan 84,600